-Around 125 people die and 1,000 are severely injured every year in Sweden due to drunk driving.
+Many people die and even more are severely injured every year due to drunk driving.
 Alcolocks prevent a driver under the influence of alcohol from heading out onto the roads and thus save lives.